 Researchers analyzing marijuana treatment efficacy for veterans’ mental health now have access to millions that have been collected in marijuana tax revenue.
 This will be used to fund clinical trials in the state, allowing the industry to progress in a way that supports our veterans.

 Have a marijuana business operating in Michigan?
-Contact us today to learn more about how we can help organize and scale your operation!
+Contact us now to speak with one of our professional cannabis CPAs in Michigan about how we’ll scale your business in this flowering space.

 Michigan’s Marijuana Regulatory Agency (MRA): What Does It Do?